Energy Correlators in Semi-Inclusive Electron-Positron Annihilation: ECs in single inclusive hadron production

 The spin-averaged lepton current $L^{\mu\nu}$ for the decay of a virtual photon is given by

 Using SO(3) global rotation symmetry, we integrate over all polar directions, this leaves behind a single kinematic invariant

-which is related to the DIS Bjorken $x_B$ by inversion $x=1/x_B$, $x$ is interpreted as the center-of-mass energy of the detected pion relative to its maximum value $Q/2$.
-The energy-weighted cross section receives combined contribution from longitudinal and transverse polarization modes
+which is related to the Deep-Inelastic Scattering (DIS) Bjorken $x_B$ by inversion $x=1/x_B$, $x$ is interpreted as the center-of-mass energy of the detected pion relative to its maximum value $Q/2$.
+The energy weighted cross section receives combined contribution from longitudinal and transverse polarization modes

 We will also investigate Bjorken $x$ weighted ECs, defined as follows